lukasketzer/llm_data_quality_assistant/README.md

 # LLM Data Quality Assistant

-A Python framework for data quality assessment, corruption simulation, and repair using Large Language Models (LLMs).
+A ready-to-use Python package for data quality assessment, corruption simulation, and repair using Large Language Models (LLMs).
+Simply install and integrate into your data processing workflows.

 ## Project Overview